bishoymaurice/AWS_DevOps/README.md

     - DOCKERHUB_PASSWORD
 4. Docker (optional) if you want to try the build process locally and not on CircleCI

+### Deployment Strategy

+- The pipeline will spin up new instance of the application, wait until it's ready (in this stage you can add your smoke tests)
+- Then load balancer is switched to forward traffic to the new instance
+- At the end of the pipeline, the old version of the application is removed from Kubernetes cluster

 ### How To:

 #### Build Kubernetes cluster on AWS